devfleet/awesome-eve/README.md

 #### Killboards

 * [zKillboard](https://zkillboard.com) - A website for killmail presentation and statistical aggregation.
-* [Eve Development Network Killboard](https://github.com/evekb/evedev-kb) - A selfhostable killboard for keeping track and making campaigns with goals.

 #### Killboard Utilities
 * [RedisQ](https://github.com/zKillboard/RedisQ) - A simple queue service for "pushing" killmails from zKillboard.